kusumi/fileobj/script/README.list_of_commands.md

         :cmp!
 Compare two buffers and go to the first matching byte :cmpnext                 Compare two buffers starting from the next byte and go to the first non matching byte :cmpnext!
-Compare two buffers starting from the next byte and go to the first matching byte :date                    Print date
+Compare two buffers starting from the next byte and go to the first matching byte :cmpr                    Compare two buffers from the end and go to the first non matching byte :cmpr!
+Compare two buffers from the end and go to the first matching byte :cmprnext                Compare two buffers starting from the previous byte and go to the first non matching byte :cmprnext!
+Compare two buffers starting from the previous byte and go to the first matching byte :date                    Print date
         :delmarks                Delete the specified marks
         :delmarks!
 Delete all marks for the current buffer except for uppercase marks